In this Article

 Due to the fact that betaine helps to prevent water loss from the skin cells, and the entry of harmful agents into them, it's quite often present in skin care formulations.
 (It’s also a common ingredient in hair care products too, where it helps to give strength and hydration to the hair and makes it easier to comb through after washing.)

-There is also evidence that betaine helps to reduce inflammation.
+There is also evidence that betaine in skincare products helps to reduce inflammation.
 Inflammation is linked to a worsening of certain skin conditions such as psoriasis, acne and rosacea.

-So it could also help if you have stressed out, sensitive or simply ultra contrary skin.
+So betaine in skincare products could also help if you have stressed out, sensitive or simply ultra contrary skin.
 Just make sure you look for products with naturally derived, plant based sources of betaine, as they’re more likely to be from a skin care brand that’s kind to your skin.

 Like anything, make your own well informed decisions when it comes to what you put on your skin, just the same as you would when it comes to what you put inside your body.